josedv82/NBA_Schedule_XGBoost_Classifier/README.md

 * ```Win %``` Winning % for each team.

 #### The model:
-* This is an example of supervised learning where I implemented a [XGBoost](https://xgboost.readthedocs.io/en/latest/) model.
+* This is an example of supervised learning where a [XGBoost](https://xgboost.readthedocs.io/en/latest/) model was implemented.
 I used the [{h2o}](https://www.h2o.ai/products/h2o/) package in R to build, train and evaluate the model.

 #### Model Explainability:
 * I used [SHAP](https://www.kaggle.com/dansbecker/shap-values) values to identify feature importance, as well as to explain how different features contribute to model predictions and outcome probabilities for each observation.